goldcoders/bux.ph-channel-codes/readme.md

-# Bux.ph Fetch Details Api
+# Bux.ph Fetch Channels Api

 > Use With Thriftshop Site as a Serverless Function